Adaptive Graph Auto-Encoder for General Data Clustering: Experiments

 \subsection{Experimental Setup}

 In our experiments, the encoder consists of two GCN layers.
 If the input dimension is 1024, the first layer has 256 neurons and the second layer has 64 neurons.
 Otherwise, the two layers have 128 neurons and 64 neurons respectively.
 The activation function of the first layer is set as ReLU while the other one employs the linear function.
 The initial sparsity $k_0$ is set as 5 and the upper bound $k_m$ is searched from $\{\lfloor \frac{n}{c}\rfloor, \lfloor \frac{n}{2c}\rfloor\}$.
 The tradeoff coefficient $\lambda$ is searched from $\{10^{-3}, 10^{-2}, \cdots, 10^3\}$.
 The number of graph update step is set as 10 and the maximum iterations to optimize GAE varies in $[150, 200]$.
+To use Ratio Cut and Normalized Cut, we construct the graph via Gaussian kernel, which is given as